giuseppe-messi/python-online-shop-ordering-system/README.md

 <br>

-The following is a flow example of how to populate the store with categories and items and how a customer can add items to their order and then pay.
+The following is a example of how to create and populate a store with categories and items and how customers can add items to their order and checkout by making a payment.

 At the end, descriptions of each class used to create this project are detailed!